Skip to main content

 Remove a subscription

-To stop receiving notifications, you can use the POST:/webhooks/:id with only the you want to keep in the `subscriptions` object.
-In the following example, you can see that CLIENT_ONBOARDING is going to be removed. .
+To stop receiving notifications, you can use the POST:/webhooks/:id with the one you want to keep in the `subscriptions` object.
+In the following example, you can see that CLIENT_ONBOARDING is going to be removed.
+The security preferences section is optional and used if you are using the OAuth pattern to receive signed payloads.

 Original webhook subscriptions sample :